swopnalika/activities/activity-5-datatypes.md

 **convert string(decimal value) to long, int, short, byte**

 **Understand the wrapper class hierachy.
 Explain the wrapper child classes for Number class**
+* All the wrapper classes (Integer, Long, Byte, Double, Float, Short) are subclasses of the abstract class Number.
+* The Number class is part of the java.lang package.

 **Ques-Define auto boxing & auto unboxing with example**